stan-2939/Bug-Prediction/README.md

 *Data visualisation in Jupyter Notebook

-*Model Creation: Extra Trees Classifier has the best score among the models.
+*Model Creation: SGD Classifier has the best score among the models.

 *Transformation of the model using Streamlit API